Office of Community Engagement

-Veteran Community Partnerships (VCP) is a national initiative to ensure that all Veterans and their caregivers have access to, and the widest range of choices among, the services that allow our Veterans to stay in the places they call home.
-VCP is a joint project of Veterans Health Administration’s (VHA) Offices of Geriatrics and Extended Care, Community Engagement/Center for Compassionate Care Innovation, and Caregiver Support.
+Veteran Community Partnerships (VCP) is a national initiative to ensure that all Veterans and their caregivers have access to the widest range of choices and services.
+VCP is a joint project of Veterans Health Administration’s (VHA) Offices of Geriatrics and Extended Care, Community Engagement, Rural Health, and Caregiver Support.

 What is a VCP?

 VCPs are coalitions of Veterans and their caregivers, Department of Veterans (VA) facilities, community health providers, organizations, and agencies working together to foster, seamless access to, and transitions among, the full continuum of care and support services in VA and the community.